discus0434/get-all-slack-emojis/README.md

 ## Reference

-I created this package because the following repo does not work, maybe due to some specification changes of Slack API.
+I created this code because the following repo does not work, maybe due to some specification changes of Slack API.

 jkloo / slack-emojis
 <https://github.com/jkloo/slack-emojis>